-Particularly when the real estate market is down, and there are a lot more houses available than buyers wanting them, home sellers start looking for ways to attract buyer attention -- or at least keep interested buyers on the hook.
-One way is to throw in a few "extras."
-You may have seen listings advertising televisions, all-expenses-paid cruise vacations, or motor scooters.
+Home sellers looking for ways to attract buyer attention -- or at least keep interested buyers on the hook -- may throw in a few "extras."
+Particularly if the real estate market is a bit sluggish in your area, you may see listings advertising televisions, all-expenses-paid cruise vacations, or motor scooters.

 The bottom line is that your selling price is what buyers care most about.
 They may be pulling together every last dollar in savings to buy your house -- the cruise vacations can wait.
 So focus first on setting your price at a reasonable level that will bring in buyers.

-But once you've got an interested buyer, keeping that person interested can be crucial.
-That's especially true in a tough market, where buyers know that if they pull out, they'll have plenty of other affordable homes to choose from.
+But once you've got an interested buyer, keeping that person interested can make all the difference in seeing the deal to a successful closing.
+(Putting your house back on the market is expensive and no fun, whether the market is hot or cold.)
 Two of the most realistic way to help keep buyers on the hook include:

 - offering to pay some closing costs, and